superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ### 5.3.
 Visualize retrieval

 For the visualization step, you will implement a dedicated class that uses the UMAP dimensionality reduction algorithm.
-We have picked UMAP as it holds the geometric properties, such as the distance, between the higher dimensions and the projected ones better than its peers (e.g., PCA, t-SNE).
+We have picked UMAP as it holds the geometric properties between the points (e.g., the distance), between the higher dimensions and the projected ones better than its peers (e.g., PCA, t-SNE).

 The `RetrievalVisualizer` computes the projected embeddings for all the vector space once.
 Afterward, it uses the `render()` method to project only the given query and retrieved posts and plot them to a 2D graph.